rastabda22/rastabda22/README.md

 ### Scanner

-As a term of comparizon, on my medium-sized pc, with the images on a NFS mounted NAS partition:
+As a term of comparizon, on a medium-sized pc, with the images on a NFS mounted NAS partition:

 * scanning with face detection for the first time a 692 photos directory tree for a total size of 2.3 GB takes about 700 seconds (about 1 sec/media, 1 media/sec); face detection takes about 267ms/photo.
 * re-scan of "all OK" tree of 36000 media files for a total size of 87 GB takes about 14 minutes (20 ms/media, 50 media/sec) if not using checksums, and about 90 minutes (110 ms/media, 9 media/sec) when using checksums.
 * scanning for the first time about 40000 photo with less than 100 videos takes about 5 hour with checksums enabled
 * scanning of videos takes a much longer time than photos, the bigger the videos the greater the time.

+#### Memory needs

+Scanning 40.000 media requires no more than 1GB/2GB of resident/virtual memory.

 ### Javascript code